Chishan Martial Arts Hall

 旗山武德殿側面照

-The Qishan Martial Arts Hall, built in 1934, is designed in the traditional Japanese temple style.
-However, as many Japanese temples are influenced by Tang dynasty architecture, the Martial Arts Hall also exhibits significant elements of Tang dynasty style.
+The Qishan Martial Arts Hall, built in 1934, is constructed in traditional Japanese temple style.
+However, as many Japanese temples are modeled after Tang Dynasty architecture, the Martial Arts Hall also features significant elements of Tang Dynasty style.

-Address:No. 842, Huazhong St., Qishan Dist., Kaohsiung City (opposite Qishan Elementary School)
+Address:No. 842, Huazhong St., Qishan Dist., Kaohsiung City (across from Qishan Elementary School)

 Recommended Hotel Bookings